UW-Madison Advanced Placement Summer Institute

 For AP exams, the amount is a reduced fee.
-In 2014, AP exams will cost $89 and the College Board provides a $28 fee reduction per exam for these students.
+In 2014, AP exams will cost $89 and the College Board will provide a fee reduction for these students.
 The amount has not yet been determined.
 The school forgoes its $8 rebate for the exam.
-The total amount the school district is responsible for is $53 per exam.
 There is no maximum number of exams that the student can take.

 For IB, there is no reduced fee, so the school district is responsible for the full cost.